The First Shifting Grains

 He will wait.

 He will wait for his siblings to complete what he could not.
-He will trust that they will connect the dots and find the patterns left in the debris, because they were clever children.
+They will connect the dots and find the patterns left in the debris, because they were clever children.
 Loyal and clever children.

 So he will sleep and slow down the caustic chemicals coursing through his veins till he could safely emerge again.